-Naamah is one of only three females included in the genealogies of the early chapters of Genesis.
+Naamah is one of only three women included in the genealogies of the early chapters of Genesis.
+No vocational role is ascribed to Naamah; however, her name may signify that she is the archetypal founder of vocal music.

 According to the Rabbis, Naamah was Noah’s wife; as her name indicates, her actions were pleasing (ne’imim—Gen. Rabbah 23:3).
 According to another view, however, she acted improperly, for she beat on a drum and drew people to engage in idolatry, and her musical activity increased corruption among people.